 Quoted in Millenials discuss origin of modern language terms.
 The Daily Targum, Rutgers

 I have two children and two beagles.
-I’ve been practicing yoga for over 15 years.
+I’ve been practicing yoga for almost 20 years.
 I love ashtanga, Jivamukti, and a good hot power vinyasa flow class.
-I also enjoy high-intensity workouts, bike riding, and spinning.
-I’m a pescatarian.
+I also enjoy hiking, zip lining, high-intensity workouts, bike riding, and spinning.
+I’m a pescatarian/vegetarian.
 I love baking.
 If I were at Hogwarts, I would be sorted into Ravenclaw.